pofl/dev-to-blog-posts/git-workflow-guide.md

 Personally I'm not a fan of this.
 I see the argument that a topic branch should contain only one cohesive change so squash-merging should be okay in theory.
 However, I disagree with this because in practice fixing an issue or making a change often entails multiple logical single changes which should be in separate commits IMO.

-#### [ ] Practices concerning the submittal of changes

-DOING: rebase before PR vs pull before PR
+#### Linearity of Git history

-A much discussed issue in the Git community is how to deal with merging branches that have untrivial conflicts with merge target branch.
-So when you are in the situation that you have done work on a branch that introduces many changes or in a situation where you know that the master branch has received many changes while you were working - anyway, you're in a situation where you have to synchronize your branch with the master branch.
-You want to perform that synchronization because you know your code and whoever is going to do the code review might overlook something and make mistakes.
+One issue -- that is kind of controversial in the Git community -- is how to deal with merging branches that have untrivial conflicts with merge target branch.
+You get in such a situation easily when you have done a lot of changes on a branch or when the master branch has received many changes while you were working on your task.
+At this point you might feel like you better synchronize your branch with master, because for one you don't want to bother the reviewer with merging and secondly you probably know your code better anyway and can avoid mistakes better.

 There are two approaches to do that synchronization.
 Either you `pull` the `origin/master` branch into your topic branch or you `rebase` the topic branch onto the current `origin/master`.

-TODO:
-- [merge] ff = false # forbid fast-forward merges, because merge commits is historic information that doesn't hurt you and might be useful to somebody

-Sometimes there are merge conflicts and thus your PR can't be accepted.
-This happens when the master branch advanced in the meantime while you were working on your topic branch and both branches changed overlapping lines of code.
-The PR web interface will tell you that there are conflicts and that the branch can't be merged.

-Some teams prefer to have a linear history, where there are no branches and merges visible.

-When PRs are the preferred way to drive development, the question arises who is responsible for merging changes.
-There are two options:

-1. It's either the seniors of the project.
-They merge the change manually making sure and taking responsibility that the code is integrated without breakage.
-For that they either resolve conflicts locally on their machine and push the result or they use the web interface for merging if the git server provides one.

-2. It's the person who submits the PR.

-The rest of this section goes into detail about option 2.
+This is discussed in length [here](https://www.atlassian.com/blog/git/git-team-workflows-merge-or-rebase), [here](https://stackoverflow.com/questions/2472254/when-should-i-use-git-pull-rebase), [here](https://stackoverflow.com/questions/15316601/in-what-cases-could-git-pull-be-harmful), and [here](https://adamcod.es/2014/12/10/git-pull-correct-workflow.html).

+There are two extremes in philosophy regarding Git history:
+1. Those who want a perfectly linear history for master without any merge commits.
+2. Those who try to never rewrite history.
+They avoid rebasing and only allow  `rebase -i` to clean up the commits in their topic branch.
+Sometimes they forbid fast-forward merges ([explanation of fast-forward merges](http://marklodato.github.io/visual-git-guide/index-en.html#merge)).

+The argument of the first is that neat history is easier to understand.
+The argument of the latter is that changing history is like lying and that the benefit is questionable.
+[Here](https://gitlab.gnome.org/GNOME/mutter/-/network/master) you can see the Git history of a project following the first philosophy and [here](https://gitlab.com/gitlab-com/www-gitlab-com/-/network/master)'s a project following the second approach.
+[Here](https://www.youtube.com/watch?v=3XjeYfH2BBI&t=426) is a section of a talk proclaiming the second philosophy.

-## [X] Branching strategies
+## Branching strategies

-#### [X] Release handling
+#### Release handling

 How you handle releases depends on whether you have to support multiple software releases.
 If you always only release one version and then develop the next version, then simply adding __tags__ to the master branch is sufficient.